BarryLiuCQ/RoboND-Kinematics-Project/README.md

 * Handling VMWare virtual machine image was difficult considering its big size (4.5+GB compressed and 12+ GB uncompressed).
 I decided to install ROS Kinetics and Gazebo 7.9 on Ubuntu 16.04 LTS with all its required dependencies and updates.
 It took me some time but I felt that it was much more beneficial in learning Ubuntu/ROS/Gazebo/RViz installation, update, upgrade, and package management tricks.

+* Gazebo was crashing frequently however I was able to get better stability when I updated it to the latest release.

 * Slowness of the forward and inverse kinematics was one of the issues I faced at the initial stage of the code writing/testing.
 I was able to improve performance by removing unwanted sympy "simplify" calls then further improve it by converting some of the parts from sympy to numpy [see this link for more info.](https://stackoverflow.com/questions/45796747/are-sympy-matrices-really-that-slow).
+Also I pre-calculated some of the equations that are having constants.